Guidelines for Interim Term Courses:

 1. Team Teaching

 Team-taught courses are encouraged.
 Normally, team members should bring differing though complementary expertise.
-A justification will be required when team members are from the same department.
+A justification will be required.
 Team-taught courses need to be planned to attract at least 30 students to justify the number of instructors.

 2. Core Credit

 Courses proposed with core credit must be conceived as carefully as any other course to (a) introduce the student to the concepts and methodologies unique to the discipline, (b) demonstrate the relationship of the discipline to other disciplines, and (c) demonstrate how a Christian will engage that discipline.
 Such courses must meet the requirements of all Interim courses and may not be traditional surveys of the discipline.
 One such core course may be proposed by any department, the enrollment must be limited to one section of 24 students, and the course will be graded with letter grades (in contrast to the H/S/U grading for standard interim courses).
 The course proposal form provides space for justifying such a course.
 If an instructor proposes core credit in a department other than his or her own, a copy of the minutes from the other division/department indicating approval must be attached.